 The twenty-first century

 Chile has moved peacefully towards democracy in the twenty-first century and now concentrates on advancing social fairness and human rights.
-It has lately taken front stage globally in environmental preservation and renewable energy.
+It has lately taken the front stage globally in environmental preservation and renewable energy.
 Chile still has problems like governmental corruption, educational reform, and income disparity.
 Still, its democratic administration keeps striving to solve problems and enhance the quality of living for its people.

 Geography and Culture